fastify/fastify/docs/Factory.md

 <a name="factory-trust-proxy"></a>
 ### `trustProxy`

-By enabling the `trustProxy` option, faistify will have knowledge that it's sitting behind a proxy and that the X-Forwarded-* header fields may be trusted, which otherwise may be easily spoofed.
+By enabling the `trustProxy` option, Faistify will have knowledge that it's sitting behind a proxy and that the `X-Forwarded-*` header fields may be trusted, which otherwise may be easily spoofed.

 ```js
 const fastify = Fastify({ trustProxy: true })